 - 1. The student should submit to the Registrar a completed Application for Directed Study along with all requested accompanying materials at least one week prior to registering for the course.
 This application requires the signature of the professor directing the study, the student's advisor, and the Vice President for Academic Affairs.
-A student may register for a directed study no later than the Drop/Add Period in a semester. - 2.
-A student must have successfully completed a minimum of 66 semester hours and have a 3.0 GPA in order to be eligible to apply for directed study. - 3.
+A student may register for a directed study no later than the Drop/ Add Period in a semester. - 2.
+A student must have successfully completed a minimum of 66 semester hours (earned or transferred) in order to be eligible to apply for directed study. - 3.
 Directed study will be considered part of a student's normal course load. - 4.
-Directed study is not permitted in a course in which the student previously earned a D or F. - 5.
+Directed studies are not permitted when a course is offered as an in-seat or online course during a particular semester. - 5.
 Directed studies should contain a minimum of 35 hours of study for each hour of credit requested.